Rural yet accessible - Wrap around care - Clubs - Supportive & nurturing - Ease of transition - Nursery Places

 Our school day runs from 8.55 am until 3.30 pm but we recognise that many parents are working and may need their child to have a friendly and fun place to be either side of the school day.
 We have a Breakfast Club which runs from 8.00 am where your child could play with friends and get ready for their day.
 Our After School Club is also available from 3.30 until 5.30 pm, giving your child the opportunity to have a small meal (depending on the time they attend until) and enjoy some fun activities.
 Each Club operates its own charging policy.

 There are also opportunities for the children to join other after school activities or lunchtime sports clubs run by external companies.
 For sporty children in Year 2 and above, they might like to join the lunchtime Hotshots Basketball Club where they can learn and perfect their skills and maybe compete in a school team at local tournaments.
-The school also runs a range of after school and lunchtime clubs which currently include Dodgeball, Tennis, Guitar and Gymnastics.
+The school also runs a range of after school and lunchtime clubs which currently include Dodgeball, Art, Guitar and Gymnastics.